EXPLAIN PLAN

 Modifier Description

-arity Annotate each subplan with its number of produced columns.
+arity (on by default) Annotate each subplan with its number of produced columns.
 This is useful due to the use of offset-based column names.

 cardinality Annotate each subplan with a symbolic estimate of its cardinality.